lelouchB/final-space-api/frontend/docs/about.md

 I am [Ashutosh K Singh](https://twitter.com/noharashutosh), a JavaScript Dev and Technical Writer who loves building awesome things and writing about them.

-I binged **Final Space** a few months back and fell in love with it.
+I binged **Final Space** a few months back and really liked it.
 Chookity!
 Chookity!
 But didn't thought much of it.

 It was [Colby Fayock](https://www.colbyfayock.com/) who suggested to build an API for this amazing show.
 Thanks a lot for that Colby.

 This API was inspired by [The Rick and Morty API](https://rickandmortyapi.com).

 ### What I Used?
-Following are the tools and servies I used to create this API.
+Following are the tools and services I used to create this API.

 **Tech Stack**
 - [NodeJS](https://nodejs.org/en/)